loveencounterflow/mingkwai-typewriter/documentation/README.md

 ## How to Transcribe (i.e. Use a MingKwai TypeWriter Transcriptor)

-* The editor pane is implemented with [CodeMirror (CM)](https://codemirror.net/).
+The editor pane is implemented with [CodeMirror (CM)](https://codemirror.net/).

-* The editor pane always shows the contents of some text file; by default, this is `.cache/default.md`, but one can load any text file.
+The editor pane always shows the contents of some text file; by default, this is `.cache/default.md`, but one can load any text file.

-* The text in the editor can always be edited as in any text editor; by default, CodeMirror has key bindings and functionalities that make it very similar to [Sublime Text 3](https://www.sublimetext.com/).
+The text in the editor can always be edited as in any text editor; by default, CodeMirror has key bindings and functionalities that make it very similar to [Sublime Text 3](https://www.sublimetext.com/).

-* Between the user input and the text that is entered into the editor, there's always a 'transcriptor' (TS) that acts as a 'proxy' ('man in the middle', or 'middleware') that may complement or replace user inputs and/or produce a list of 'candidates', that is, possible outputs for the text the user has entered.
+Between the user input and the text that is entered into the editor, there's always a 'transcriptor' (TS) that acts as a 'proxy' ('man in the middle', or 'middleware') that may complement or replace user inputs and/or produce a list of 'candidates', that is, possible outputs for the text the user has entered.

-* The default transcriptor is the 'zero transcriptor' (TS0), which currently does nothing.
+The default transcriptor is the 'zero transcriptor' (TS0), which currently does nothing.
 Transcriptors that actually do some work are called 'positive (or non-zero) transcriptors'; most of the time, 'transcriptor' just means 'any transcriptor except for TS0'.

-* TSs use text in the edited text file to decide what to do next (e.g. replace text or show candidates).
+TSs use text in the edited text file to decide what to do next (e.g. replace text or show candidates).
 If one edits a file that already has some text in it—say, `irohanihoheto`—and turns on a (positive) transcriptor—say, `hiragana`—one certainly does not expect that TS to turn that text into `いろはにほへと`, at least not by default.
 On the other hand, to take some existing stretch of text and give it the TS treatment can occasionally be helpful and exactly what one is looking for, so there should be a way to make that happen.

-* MingKwai TypeWriter uses a CodeMirror facility called 'text markers' to allow users to tell the TS what portion of text is intended for transcription, and which parts are off-limits.
+The point that makes MingKwai TypeWriter really unique is its use of persistent 'transcription regions' (TSRs) that allow users to mark text stretches intended for transcription.
+In a MKTW document, each character is always situated in exactly one TSR.
+TSRs are color coded for the TranScriptor that is valid when the cursor is moved inside of them, except for the default, TS0, which remains unmarked.